Anass-bekar/Drupalgeddon/README.md

 +the drupal 8.x(depending on the versions that the drupalgeddon POC exploits) uses the cURL command to send a reverseshell whithin the request.

-# These are simple scripts that utilise POCS to get a reverseshell.
+# These are simple scripts that utilise POCs to get a reverseshell.